SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

       $ sudo systemctl status metadataserver
       $ sudo systemctl status serverpicker
-      $ sudo systemctl status sqream1  #... etc
+      $ sudo systemctl status sqream1
-      $ sudo netstat -nltp   #to see that sqream is listening on ports
+      $ sudo netstat -nltp

+    The **sudo netstate -nltp** command is used for verifying that SQream is listening on the ports.

+   **NOTICE:** - The above SQream processes are only applicable on the main server.

 4. View Monit's service status: